-The object of law is order which in turn provides hope of security for the future.
-Law is expected to provide socio-economic justice and remove the existing imbalances in the socio-economic structure and to play special role in the task of achieving various socio-economic goals enshrined in our Constitution.
+The object of law is to form an order which in turn provides hope of security for the future.
+Law is expected to provide socio-economic justice and remove the existing imbalances in the said structure and to play special role in the task of achieving various socio-economic goals enshrined in our Constitution.
 It has to serve as a vehicle of social change and as a harbinger of social justice.